 All I can say is so far, so good.
 My son turned nine a few months back and he’s flourishing.
 While I had my reservations when I was younger, I’ve come to believe that Japan is an ideal place to raise a child.
 There are five reasons why.

 It’s hard to put a price on safety, but having lived through six revolutions myself, I can say it’s substantial.
 Each morning my son and his classmates gather at a meeting spot and walk to school.
 It really is quite wonderful to see.
-On Saturdays, my son and his friends ride their bicycles about two miles every Saturday.
+My son and his friends ride their bicycles about two miles every Saturday.
 How can you put a price on that?

 When I first came to Japan, I thought the food was good.
 Today, I think it’s nothing short of amazing.
 Vegetables are heavenly.
 Sushi divine.
 Miso soup.
 Rice.
 Fruits.
 All I can say is yes, yes, yes.
 Japanese people tend to prefer quality over quantity.
 In other words, you get less, but they make up for it in taste.
 The proof is in the pudding.
 Ask my son what he wants for dinner and half the time he’ll ask for fish.
 How much does he like vegetables?
 One day he asked me, “Why do they give us chocolate at snack time, why not tomatoes?”
 Personally, I’m 43 and feel healthier today than I ever did in my 20s and I believe food plays a big part of that.